vision4robotics/ABDNet/README.md

 #### Train a model

-To train the FDT model, run `train.py` with the desired configs:
+To train the AFRT model, run `train.py` with the desired configs:

        cd tools
        python train.py